A View from a Hill (film): Production

-The programme was made on location in the Thames Valley in November 2005.
+The programme was made on location in the Thames Valley in November 2005, chosen because of its proximity to London.

 The Manor House in Chertsey, originally named Barrow Hills, featured as the home of Squire Richards.
 It was built in 1853 and was purchased by the Ministry of Supply in 1952 for use as an officers' mess.
 In 2004 it was purchased by a consortium headed by Crest Nicholson PLC.
 Since then it has been used for several films and TV dramas.

-The Manor House and other locations in Turville were chosen because of their proximity to London.
+Turville in Oxfordshire is the village seen from the hill, St Michael's Abbey, Farnborough was used as Fulnaker Abbey and Longcross railway station for Dr. Fanshawe's arrival and departure.

 The production was made on a limited budget, and several planned scenes had to be omitted or reduced for budgetary reasons.

+Home video

+"A View from a Hill" was first released on DVD in Australia in 2011 by Shock Entertainment as part of the box set The Complete Ghost Stories of M. R. James.

+In 2012, to mark the 150th anniversary of James' birth, "A View from a Hill" was released on DVD by the BFI alongside "Number 13" (2006) in the same release, and the entire run of A Ghost Story for Christmas from 1971-2010 was released in a DVD box set, which was updated the following year to include additional material.

+In 2023 it was released on Blu-ray by the BFI alongside "The Treasure of Abbot Thomas" (1974) "The Ash Tree" (1975), "The Signalman" (1976), "Stigma" (1977), "The Ice House" (1978), and "Number 13" as Ghost Stories for Christmas - Volume 2.